JessMakes/healthcare-noshow-dashboard/README.md

 Healthcare-noshow Insights Dashboard

+This project is based on the public "No-Show Appointments" dataset originally published on Kaggle.
+It contains 110K+ medical appointments from Brazil, including patient demographics, chronic conditions, and SMS reminders.
+Data was used for non-commercial, educational purposes only.

+I cleaned and transformed the dataset using Excel and Power Query in Power BI to support the dashboard visuals and insight generation.
-A Power Bi Project analyzing no-show rates across demographic and SMS remindedrs

-Reducing Missed Appointments: Who Misses, Why, and How to Improve
+A Power Bi Project analyzing no-show rates across demographic and SMS remindedrs Reducing Missed Appointments: Who Misses, Why, and How to Improve

 Project Summary: